500px Licensing - Contributor FAQ

 Declined

-The Declined folder holds your photos that have been declined for Licensing.
-When a photo is clicked on, details are shown in the right side panel.
-At the top of the right side panel, under Reason for Decline, it will give a reason why the photo was not accepted.
+The Declined status marks your photos that have been declined for Licensing.
+When a photo is clicked on, details are shown in the right side panel, including the reasons for the photo being Declined.
 You can review all of the Declined reasons here.

-Finally, the Removed folder is where you will find any photos that you have chosen to remove from Licensing or have been removed by 500px.
+Finally, the Archive Pending status marks any photos that you have chosen to remove from Licensing or are being removed by 500px.
+Once a photo has been completely removed from Licensing and from the websites of our distribution partners, this status will change to Archived.
 Clicking on a photo will reveal details about the removal in the right side panel.

 How much does it cost to sell photos through 500px and your distribution partners?